Gooseneck structure design in die casting:

 During the cycle of the die-casting machine, the “necked pot” is responsible for melting the metal and pushing the molten metal into the mold cavity under high pressure.

-It is usually located in the “core” position of the die-casting machine (as the name “necked” indicates its origin), serving as the final storage and pressurization area before the metal liquid enters the mold.
+It is usually located in the “core” position of the die-casting machine, serving as the final storage and pressurization area before the metal liquid enters the mold.

 Material Selection